openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``buildhistory.bbclass``
 ========================

-The ``buildhistory`` class records a history of build output metadata, which can be used to detect possible regressions as well as used for analysis of the build output.
+The :ref:`buildhistory <ref-classes-buildhistory>` class records a history of build output metadata, which can be used to detect possible regressions as well as used for analysis of the build output.
 For more information on using Build History, see the